SSHZ-ORG/hakuraku/README.md

 Hakuraku has a built-in parser for `race_scenario` data found in the packets.

-If your packets are captured by [Riru-CarrotJuicer](https://github.com/CNA-Bld/Riru-CarrotJuicer), you can use the [CarrotJuicer page](https://hakuraku.sshz.org/#/carrotjuicer) to investigate the contents of the packets.
+If your packets are captured by [Riru-CarrotJuicer](https://github.com/CNA-Bld/Riru-CarrotJuicer) or [EXNOA-CarrotJuicer](https://github.com/CNA-Bld/EXNOA-CarrotJuicer), you can use the [CarrotJuicer page](https://hakuraku.sshz.org/#/carrotjuicer) to investigate the contents of the packets.
 If the packet contains a single mode race, or a group of team races, it will attempt to parse it automatically and show some (hopefully) useful visualizations.